jonasoesch/mortality/design-decisions.md

 ### Informal testing
 Test subjects: PH student
 Tag: test_5
-Scenario: Juxtaposed animated:
+Scenario: Juxtaposed animated
 Date: 30.1.2019
 Questionnaire: Q1

 The subject was shown the "demographics" experiment.
 His viewport was not large enough to accomodate the two graphs completely.
 He scrolled very quickly and missed the transition.
 After an explanation, he completed the test as intended.